Notice of Privacy Practices

 USES AND DISCLOSURES OF PROTECTED HEALTH INFORMATION WITH YOUR WRITTEN AUTHORIZATION

 Except for the situations listed above, we must obtain your specific written authorization for any other release of your health information.
-If you sign an authorization form, you may withdraw your authorization at any tine, as long as your withdrawal is in writing.
-If you wish to withdraw your authorization, please submit your written withdrawal to the Director of Operations, Rhode Island Medical Imaging, 20 Catamore Blvd., East Providence, RI 02914
+If you sign an authorization form, you may withdraw your authorization at any time, as long as your withdrawal is in writing.
+If you wish to withdraw your authorization, please submit your written withdrawal to the Privacy Officer, Rhode Island Medical Imaging, 125 Metro Center Boulevard, Suite 2000, Warwick, RI 02886.

 You have the right to request a restriction of your protected health information.
 This means you may ask us not to use or disclose any part of your protected health information for the purposes of treatment, payment or healthcare operations.
 You may also request that any part of your protected health information not be disclosed to family members or friends who may be involved in your care or for notification purposes as described in this Notice of Privacy Practices.
 Your request must state the specific restriction requested and to whom you want the restriction to apply.

 Your referring physician is not required to agree to a restriction that you may request.
 If your physician believes it is in your best interest to permit use and disclosure of your protected health information, your protected health information will not be restricted.
 If your physician does agree to the requested restriction, we may not use or disclose your protected health information in violation of that restriction unless it is needed to provide emergency treatment.
 With this in mind, please discuss any restrictions you wish to request with your physician.
-You may request a restriction in writing to the Director of Operations, RI Medical Imaging, 20 Catamore Blvd., East Providence, RI 02914.
+You may request a restriction in writing to the Privacy Officer, Rhode Island Medical Imaging, 125 Metro Center Boulevard, Suite 2000, Warwick, RI 02886.

 You have the right to receive confidential communications from us by alternative means or at an alternate location.
 We will accommodate reasonable requests.
 We may also condition this accommodation by asking you for information as to how payment will be handled or specification of an alternative address or other method of contact.
 We will not request an explanation from you as to the basis for the request.
 Please make this request in writing to Rhode Island Medical Imaging Administration.